JordenQiao/SE_Homework_1/README.md

 still only support line2line

 fourth version
-finish work with circle, now support C2C, L2C, L2L, and pass some simple test
+finish work with circle, now support C2C, L2C, L2L, and pass some simple tesit

+Fifth version
+finish the test work, and add some cmp function to set<pair> to fix some bugs